Skip to: main navigation | main content | sitemap | accessibility page

 WELLS CATHEDRAL West Front

-Today, these figures still look resplendent, but I wonder how they would have looked centuries ago?
-An extensive conservation programme was carried out between 1974 and 1986 and during the restoration works traces of paint were discovered.
+Today, these figures still look resplendent, but how would they have looked centuries ago?
+An extensive conservation programme was carried out between 1974 and 1986.
+During the restoration works traces of paint were discovered.
 It appears that some of the carved figures may have been adorned with red, white, blue and green paint.
 There were also signs that some of the heads received a special coating of orange.
 (Perhaps seniority within the noble ranks helped to determine colourings!).
 Anyway, back to the present.

 While no-one alive today can be absolutely certain of the deeper meaning of the carvings on the West Front of Wells Cathedral, there is a consensus as to what many of the main figures represent and how the different areas are divided up.